CommodoreOS/PCUAE/README.md

 Press and Hold the Menu Button and then press the A, X, Y or B buttons you want to use and hold both down for 2 seconds.

-Menu+Y Button – Carousel Version Changer – Change to a different Carousel versions - Manhattan - 1.0.0, 1.1.1, CD32(Pro Only) Amiberry 5 and ADF Modes on THEA500.
+Menu+Y Button – Carousel Version Changer – Change to a different Carousel versions - Manhattan - 1.0.0, 1.1.1, Amiberry 5 and ADF Modes in PCUAE Mode Only.

-Menu+X Button – Mode Changer – Change to a different Mode(ADF, Amiga, Atari, Linux, Retroarch(Pandory) and VICE Modes).
+Menu+X Button – Mode Changer – Change to a different Mode(ADF, Amiga, Atari, Linux, Retroarch(Pandory) and VICE Modes) in PCUAE Mode Only.

-Menu+B Button – Quick Switch – Back to PCUAE Mode.
+Menu+B Button – Quick Switch – Back to PCUAE Mode(if your in a different Mode then PCUAE Mode so you can quickly go back to PCUAE Mode without havinbg to load the Mode Changer).

-Menu+A Button – PCUAE Options Menu – A menu with options in it for PCUAE Mode.

 Menu+Home - Restart - Reset the Mode its on.

-Menu+RSB - Quick Switch - Switch between Amiberry 3.3 and 5.3 and back in the carousel.
+Menu+RSB - Quick Switch - Switch between Amiberry 3.3 and 5.3 and back in the carousel, so you can run Amiberry v5.3 in the carousel if you like.